-Food in Brazil is characterized by the fact that the local cuisine will delight you with spicy and spicy dishes, recipes, many of which were taken even the ancient Indians.
+Food in Brazil is characterized by the fact that the local cuisine will delight you with spicy and spicy dishes, many of the recipes of which were borrowed from the ancient Indians..

 Food in Brazil

-In Brazilian cuisine was influenced by African, Indian and Portuguese culinary traditions.
+Brazilian cuisine has been influenced by African, Native American and Portuguese culinary traditions.

-The diet consists of fish Brazilians, seafood, meat (beef, chicken, pork), vegetables, legumes, exotic fruits (guava, graviola, kazhu, melansiya, Tucuma, cupuaçu), rice, spices (chilli pepper, garlic, herbs, local).
+The Brazilian diet consists of fish, seafood, meat (beef, chicken, pork), vegetables, legumes, exotic fruits (guava, graviola, kazhu, melancia, tucuma, cupuacu), rice, spices (hot peppers, garlic, local herbs).

-Residents of the northern part of the country preferprepare meals and Takaka tukupi (mixture of pasta, shrimp juice, jumbo and cassava flour).
-In the north-eastern areas of popular salted meat, dried in the sun ("carne de sol"), in the western - roast pork (Lombo de Porco) and dishes of crocodile meat, and in the south-eastern regions - dried cod, couscous shrimp and corn flour and fried sardines.
+Residents of the northern part of the country prefer to cook takaka and tukupi (a mixture of pasta, shrimp juice, jumbo and cassava flour).
+In the northeastern regions, salted meat dried in the sun ("carne de sol") is popular, in the western regions - fried pork (lombo de porko) and crocodile dishes, and in the southeastern regions - dried cod, shrimp couscous and cornmeal as well as fried sardines.

 Where to eat in Brazil?
 At your service:

-- cafes and restaurants where you can enjoy local and international cuisine;
+- cafes and restaurants serving local and international cuisine;

-- shurraskarii (restaurants that serve dishes from different types of meat, fried on a grill with all sorts of marinades);
+- shurraskariya (restaurants serving dishes from various types of meat, grilled with all kinds of marinades);

-- cafes and restaurants of local and international fast food chains.
+- eateries and restaurants of local and international fast food chains.

 Drinks in Brazil

-In Brazil, you can try the local (Skol, Brahma, Original, Caracu, Serra Malte) and international beers (Heineken, Stella Artois).
+In Brazil you can taste local (Skol, Brahma, Original, Caracu, Serra Malte) and international beers (Heineken, Stella Artois).

-The local bars offer visitors to purchase as canned and draft beer.
+In local bars, visitors are offered to purchase both canned and draft beer.

-Excursions, surfing, scuba diving, windsurfing, night parties at the water festival events ...
-Tourists come here not only for this but also tasty and a variety of national dishes.
+Excursions, surfing, diving, windsurfing, night parties by the water, festival events ...
+Tourists come here not only for this, but also for delicious and varied national dishes.